 When research gives you ideas, jot them down and keep digging—don’t dive into the post until you’re sure you’ve found everything you need and that you’ve organized it in the most relevant way.
 Let your curiosity keep leading you to new ideas.

-“Curiosity is important because research requires discovery,” Laura says.
+“Curiosity is important because research requires discovery,” Adrien says.
 “You’re going down rabbit holes, finding knowledge that’s worth sharing.
 You may start by hunting for a specific piece of information, but a curious researcher doesn’t stop when they discover that information.
 They take this discovery, and branch it off into a new set of questions.
 Without curiosity, a piece of information becomes a dead end.”

 When inspiration and intuition fizzle out, that doesn’t have to mean your post is finished (and if your post looks flimsy, it shouldn’t be finished).
 Research lets you lean on the work of others until you find your footing again.

-“It can provide a steady stream of validated ideas,” Laura says.
+“It can provide a steady stream of validated ideas,” Adrien says.
 “And it can give unknown writers a chance to shine by providing the best explanation for a problem no one else has solved.”

 Similar to speaking from personal experience, drawing from validated ideas shows your audience that you aren’t just making stuff up.
 This is a great way to complement your personal experience, but it also means you don’t have to have personal experience to have valuable insights.
 That’s why research is so vital to building brand authority.